• Skip to main content

 • Murgh Malai Kabab, a creamy kabab of boneless chicken blended with cream cheese, malt vinegar, green chili, and coriander, grilled in the Tandoor oven

-• Mixed Raita (yoghurt) with cucumber
+• Mixed Raita (yogurt) with cucumber

 • Onion Kulcha, spicy cooked onion sandwiched between two pieces of naan-like bread